nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `marktask 2` marks the 2nd task in your task list as done.

 <div markdown="span" class="alert alert-primary">
-:bulb: **Tip:** Tasks that have been marked as done will get shifted to the bottom of the task list.
+:bulb: **Tip:** Tasks that have been marked as done will get shifted below tasks that are not done.
 </div>

 ### Marking a task as not done : `unmarktask`